 - The company is working on a remediation plan required by FDA and lowered 2020 revenue and earnings guidance last month.

-The medtech giant is continuing to deal with problems with its Alaris infusion pump system and modules, which the company said used in the care of 70% of patients undergoing infusion therapy.
+The medtech giant is continuing to deal with problems with its Alaris infusion pump system and modules, which the company said is used in the care of 70% of patients undergoing infusion therapy.

 "Without the software update, the devices may remain vulnerable to the potential risk of multiple system and software errors," states the FDA's recall notice, labeling it a Class I event, its most serious.